aergoio/eth-merkle-bridge/docs/source/unfreeze.rst

 The RequestUnfreeze service will check the receiver address is valid and that the amount to unfreeze is higher than the _unfreezeFee.

+In initial tests, the minimum unfreeze fee is about 7359000000000000 aer (0.007359 aergo) which we can expect to increase with larger Merkle proofs.

 Starting the unfreeze grpc service
 ----------------------------------